 The Local Governor

-If you go for foot massage, you problably know that there is a knot in the bottom of the foot, just behind the the ball of the foot.
+If you go for a foot massage, you probably know that there is a tender knot in the bottom of the foot, just behind the ball of the foot.
 It is almost always bigger and more tender on the right.
 I’ll talk about why in another post.

 This is the trigger point at the attachment of the peroneus longus muscle.
 That muscle runs down the side of the leg, hooks around the outside of the foot, and attaches in the front of the arch.
 It attaches right where that tender spot is.